Septic Shock in Babies

 |Provide oxygen therapy at 100% (initially)||Increase oxygen delivery to the tissues in the short term (tapered down as soon as possible to avoid oxygen toxicity)|

 It is critical that improvement in circulation, perfusion (blood flow and delivery of blood to tissues) and organ function occur within the first 6 hours of a baby going into septic shock, and this is the main goal of treatment.
+If improperly treated, the baby is at risk of developing heart and brain problems from complications associated with septic shock, such as low blood sugar (hypoglycemia) and low blood calcium (hypocalcemia).
+Other major problems include hypoxic-ischemic encephalopathy (HIE) or seizures.

 Once medical professionals have recognized the septic shock and resuscitated the baby (when blood pressure, heart rate and other cardiovascular issues are stabilized), the baby may need to be transferred to a hospital that has neonatal critical care specialists.
-Babies in septic shock need to be treated by specialized teams; it also is important that the team transporting the baby also have expertise in managing neonatal septic shock.
+Babies in septic shock need to be treated by specialized teams; it’s also important that the team transporting the baby also have expertise in managing neonatal septic shock.

 Recovery time from septic shock varies widely and is dependent upon many factors, including adequacy of organ function, blood pressure and perfusion.
 Lasting heart or lung problems can slow down recovery.